18th & California and 18th & Stout stations

-18th & California and 18th & Stout stations (sometimes styled as 18th•California and 18th•Stout) are a pair of is an light rail stations in Downtown Denver, Colorado, United States.
+18th & California and 18th & Stout stations (sometimes styled as 18th•California and 18th•Stout) are a pair of light rail stations in Downtown Denver, Colorado, United States.
 It is served by the D, H, and L lines, operated by the Regional Transportation District (RTD), and was opened on October 8, 1994.
 These stations have one track each, and are one city block apart.
 18th & California is served only by northbound trains and 18th & Stout is served only by southbound trains.
 This is a transfer point for any passenger traveling to stops north of this station along Welton Street towards the 30th & Downing station.
 The L Line serves these stops.